-PFF has installed a closed-vent system and air pollution control device on the PF-II unit to control volatile organic compounds (VOCs).
-The PF-II process is designed to vent minimal concentrations of VOCs that are not collected in the condenser and absorber units to a regenerative thermal oxidizer (RTO).
+PFF has installed a closed-vent system and air pollution control device on the PF-II unit to control VOCs.
+The PF-II process is designed to vent minimal concentrations of VOCs that are not collected in the condenser and absorber units to an RTO.
 The RTO is described in detail in Part II.I of this permit application.
-The PF-II process equipment is located within the Facility's Treatment and Operations Building.
-See Part I, Figure I-6-A and I-6-B.
+The PF-II process equipment is located within the Facility's TOB.
+See Part I, Figure I-6.